ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 The Figma design also includes an `error` state.
 This will be controlled with the boolean attribute `error-visible`, which has a default attribute value of "".
 When needed, "error-visible" would be added to the accordion attributes, changing the color of the accordion item border color to red.
 This will be implemented in the accordion styling through conditional css styles based on `error-visible`'s value (ex. :host([error-visible]) will have styling for when `error-visible` is true).

+Usage guidance for the `error-visible` state will be created, as its usage may be unclear.

 ### Angular integration

 An Angular directive will be created for this component.
 The component will not have form association, so a `ControlValueAccessor` will not be created.